The New Forest Pony

 THE AGISTERS

-Presently four in number, the agisters are a skilled group of men with a good working knowledge of the Forest and its depastured animals.
+Presently five in number, the agisters are a skilled group of men with a good working knowledge of the Forest and its depastured animals.
 They each have an allocated area and are responsible for over-seeing all aspects of the ponies on the Forest.
 This includes road traffic accidents involving animals - the animals have right of way at all times.
 The agisters are employed by the Verderers.
-For a map of the agister areas & contact details, please click here
+For the agister areas & contact details, please click here

 Top